The next Primary Election is May 20, 2014.

-In SEPTEMBER 2012, the College will be reissuing all students new College IDs that will contain all of these elements and will be accepted at the polls.
+In SEPTEMBER 2012, the College reissued all students new College IDs that contain all of these elements and will be accepted at the polls.

 To learn more about the PA Voter ID law and its impact on student voting, please click HERE.

 If you have any questions about voter registration or Election Day, please contact Ellie Esmond in the Bryn Mawr College Civic Engagement Office (firstname.lastname@example.org).